cfneese/LoomisWood/docs/index.md

 By using data folders, the add-in is able to work with multiple data sets and plots within a single Igor experiment file.
-An additional advantage is that the add-in will not accidentally conflict with the user’s other data.
+An additional advantage is that the add-in will not accidentally conflict with the userâ€™s other data.
-Users unfamiliar with data folders in Igor may want to skim the “Data Folders” chapter in the Igor manual.
+Users unfamiliar with data folders in Igor may want to skim the â€œData Foldersâ€ chapter in the Igor manual.
 The Add-In will create a folder named "root:LW".
 (The name of this folder can be changed by modifying the BASE_FOLDER strconstant in the procedure file.)
 Within this folder the Add-In will create data set folder(s).